kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 In that situation, you can either compile the source code and install the application from source code, or build a RPM file from source code yourself, and use the RPM file to install the application.

-Ther might also be a situation where you want to build a cusotm RPM Package for the application that you developed.
+There might also be a situation where you want to build a custom RPM Package for the application that you developed.

 ## This Article explains how to build a RPM package from the source code.